chaeplin/yadashvend/README.md

 * testnet only
 * dashd zmq + redis + mqtt
 * no refund yet
-* no timout on onsale key yet
+* no timout on onsale addr yet
 * most codes from https://github.com/moocowmoo/dashvend

-- request a addr and price using mqtt
+* request an addr and price using mqtt
-- ix to addr
+* ix to the addr
-- mqtt msg returned
+* mqtt msg returned

 ![image](./pics/mqtt.png)